Tretinoin vs Retin A: Are they the same thing?

 Are there other similar medications to tretinoin and Retin A?

-Yes, there a few similar prescription retinoids that work similarly to tretinoin but that have slightly different properties and uses:
+Dr. Chacon says there are a few prescription retinoids that work similarly to tretinoin but that have slightly different properties and uses:

 Adapalene